pedrohpezzi/pedrohpezzi.github.io/_pages/publications.md

 ---

 ## Submitted
-**Pezzi, P. H.**, Gonçalves, L. T., Backes, A., Giudicelli, G. C., Turchetto, C., Bombarely, A. & Freitas, L. B. *submitted*.
+**Pezzi, P. H.**, Gonçalves, L. T., Backes, A., Giudicelli, G. C., Turchetto, C., Bombarely, A., & Freitas, L. B. *submitted*.
 How do novel evolutionary lineages arise in a biodiversity hotspot?
 Insights into the dynamics of rapid diversification of *Petunia*.

 Giudicelli, G. C.\*, **Pezzi, P. H.**\*, Guzmán-Rodriguez, S., Turchetto, C., Bombarely, A., & Freitas, L. B. *submitted*.
 Natural hybridization and the evolutionary dynamics of southern South American grasslands species under climate changes and habitat fragmentation. \*These authors contributed equally to this work